This is an amazing story of what can happen when you send your book or product to a celebrity…

 Later that day, I dropped a copy of ‘The Cookie Story’ in the mail, along with my letter, and by evening I had all but forgotten about it.
 Martha Stewart probably got a thousand letters a day, more than she could read in a lifetime, and in truth, I couldn’t believe I had even written to her.
 What had I been thinking?

 Almost two weeks after that, in a state of shock, I read Martha Stewart’s heartfelt response.
 She and her “prison colleagues” loved Nick’s book, she said, and as soon as she returned to television, she wanted to have Nick bring his book and appear on her show.
 Although I was thrilled, I also knew that her room in a federal prison and our appearance on the show were probably light-years apart.
 Still, there was reason to hope.

 I soon learned that Martha Stewart is a woman of her word.
 Shortly after her release and return home, I received a phone call from her personal assistant, who passed me on to one of the producers of “Martha.”

 And as they say, the rest is history.
 On November 3, 2005, Nick, his father, his stepmom, Dondino, and I flew to New York to watch Nick make his debut on national television.
 What an incredible interview!
 Everyone at Martha’s show loved him.
 With sales up and Nick planning his second book (“The Flying Cookie”), our company’s future is beginning to look brighter.

 We at Story Store Collection Publishing live by words written by Mahatma Gandhi: “First they ignore you, then they laugh at you, then they fight you, then you win.”

-Donna Gummelt, writer at Story Store Collection Publishing, worked on this article with Randy H. Wall, the company’s English editor and an assistant professor of English at South Plains College in Lubbock, TX.
-For more information, visit http://www.StoryStoreCollectionPublishing.com.
+— Donna Gummelt, writer at Story Store Collection Publishing, worked on this article with Randy H. Wall, the company’s editor and assistant professor of English at South Plains College in Lubbock, TX.